bellroy/system-actor-model/README.md

 You can think of an Actor as an Elm application whitin an Elm application.

 ### Characteristics
-  - An Actor get's spawned by the System or by another Actor.
+  - An Actor is spawned by the System on init or during runtime by another Actor.
   - An active Actor a.k.a a Process is identified by the System using a PID.
   - An Actor can talk to another Actor when it knows it PID.
   - An Actor can populate an Address